Trivikram Srinivas: 2018–present: Career fluctuations

 2018 was a mixed bag for Trivikram, as his Agnyaathavaasi starring Pawan Kalyan, Keerthy Suresh, and Anu Emmanuel was a disaster at the box-office, while his Aravinda Sametha Veera Raghava starring NTR Jr. and Pooja Hegde became a hit, collecting ₹95.2 crore distributor share worldwide.
-His 2020 film Ala Vaikunthapurramuloo (2020), starring Allu Arjun and Pooja Hegde, became the fourth-highest grossing Telugu film of all time at the time of its release, collecting more than ₹152 crore distributor share worldwide with a gross over ₹250 crore.
+His 2020 film Ala Vaikunthapurramuloo (2020), starring Allu Arjun and Pooja Hegde, became the fourteenth-highest grossing Telugu film of all time at the time of its release, collecting more than ₹152 crore distributor share worldwide with a gross over ₹250 crore.

 His next projects were Bheemla Nayak (2022) and Bro (2023), remakes for which he wrote the screenplay and dialogues, starring Pawan Kalyan alongside Rana Daggubati and Sai Dharam Tej respectively.
 His next directorial feature was the Mahesh Babu-starrer Guntur Kaaram (2024), marking their third collaboration.
 It received negative reviews from critics and was a box office failure.

 Personal life

 In Hyderabad, as a group of aspirants for a career in films, Trivikram, Sunil, R. P. Patnaik, Chandra Siddhartha, Gopimohan, Dasaradh, and Venu all used to meet in a café called "Try Luck" and discuss about opportunities in films.
 Interestingly, they all started getting noticed in film industry only after the café went out of business.
-Patnaik came to Hyderabad to prepare for civil services and became Trivikram and Sunil’s roommate for many days.
+Patnaik came to Hyderabad to prepare for civil services and became Trivikram and Sunil's roommate for many days.
 Gunasekhar also stayed with them as their roommate during his struggling days.
 As of 2016, Trivikram maintains the room in the Punjagutta neighborhood as a memory by paying rent.

 Actor Sunil and Trivikram were friends since their early days in Bhimavaram.
 Both graduated from the D.N.R.
 College in Bhimavaram, Trivikram with B.Sc and Sunil with B.Com Fine Arts; both even married on the same day.

 In 2002, Trivikram married Sai Soujanya, niece of Telugu lyricist, Sirivennela Seetharama Sastry.
 The couple has two children.